ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-7-6-sorting.rst

 .. youtube:: Ns4TPTC8whw
     :align: center

+And a short video that describes how selection sort works.

+.. youtube:: g-PGLbMth_g
+    :align: center

 To identify a selection sort look for the following:

 * a nested for loop with the outer loop starting at 0 and ending when the index reaches length - 1 (see line 7 below)